Can You Die from Withdrawal?

 The Dangers of Alcohol Detox and Benzo Detox:

 Alcohol Detox.
-When ready to commit to sobriety, someone with an alcohol addiction should plan to undergo a medical detox.
-These programs provide a trained detox nurse who can monitor withdrawal symptoms and respond to any medical issues swiftly.
+When ready to commit to sobriety, someone with an alcohol addiction should plan to undergo a detox.
+These programs provide a trained detox nurse who can monitor withdrawal symptoms and respond to issues swiftly.
 Alcohol withdrawal symptoms range from mild to severe, with the risks measured by the length of the alcohol use disorder, prior detox attempts, and health status.
 For high-risk people, there is the danger of the delirium tremens (DTs) on about day 3 of the detox.
 These are highly severe symptoms that may include seizures, psychosis, coma, or death.

 Benzo Detox.
 Someone with a benzo addiction faces a high-risk detox as well.
 The best way to avoid severe symptoms or even death is to partner with a detox expert who will set up a tapering plan.
 By slowly reducing the benzo dosing slowly over a two week span, the symptoms will be manageable.
 But someone who attempts to quit benzos abruptly puts their life at risk, with seizures, coma, and death possible.